 Papillomas are wart like growths that are not cancers.
 But they can cause damage.
 There is a small risk that they might turn into a squamous cell cancer.

 Malignant nasal and paranasal sinus tumours are cancers.
 In time, they can grow deep into the surrounding tissue and spread to other parts of the body.

 Squamous cell carcinoma (SCC) is the most common type of head and neck cancer.
 More than 6 out of 10 (60%) of nasal cavity and paranasal sinus cancers are SCCs.

 Squamous cells are the flat, skin like cells that cover the lining of the mouth, nose, larynx, thyroid and throat.
 Carcinoma means cancer.
 So squamous cell carcinoma is cancer that starts in these cells.

 Squamous cell cancer is by far the most common, but not the only type of cancer that can develop in the nose and nasal sinuses.

 Other types of nasal cavity and paranasal sinus cancers

-Adenocarcinomas are the next most common type of cancer in the nose and paranasal sinuses, affecting around 10 out of every 100 people (10%) diagnosed.
+Adenocarcinomas are the next most common type of cancer in the nose and paranasal sinuses.
+It affects around 10 out of every 100 people (10%) diagnosed.

 The nasal and ethmoid sinuses are the most common site for adenocarcinoma of the head and neck.
-Adenocarcinoma starts in the gland cells (adenomatous cells) that are scattered around the surface tissues inside the nose.
+Adenocarcinoma starts in the gland cells (adenomatous cells).
+They are in the surface tissues inside the nose.

-These cells produce mucus (phlegm).
+These cells produce phlegm (mucus).
 The number of adenocarcinomas has increased in the last 20 years, but we don’t know why.